 Beach Ball Circles

 Use this simple ball tracking activity to compliment your Literacy lesson and encourage your students to pay attention.
-It is ideal to use when brainstorming parts of a sentence such as different verbs, adjectives or nouns.
+It is ideal to use when brainstorming parts of a sentence such as different verbs, adjectives, or nouns.

-How to do it for lower years:
+How to do it for younger students:

 - Arrange your students into a seated circle.